 From the host perspective we study how nematode parasites are recognized and the immune response that follows.
 To do this we use a variety of insect hosts.
 As part of this work we study host immunity generally using bacterial pathogens, nematode parasites, and other immune insults such as cancer.
 In studying immunity we differentiate the relative roles of resistance, the ability of the host to reduce or eliminate pathogen burden, and disease tolerance or the ability of the host to manage the effects of infections.

 I. Host-Parasite interactions (the parasite)

 A. We study parasite host-seeking behavior and olfaction using parasitic nematodes.
 We use entomopathogenic nematodes (EPNs) as a model system (Figure 1).
 The active host-seeking and host-invasion behavior of EPNs resembles that of many human-parasitic nematodes, making them excellent models for human parasites.
 EPNs are also of interest as biocontrol agents for insect pests and disease vectors.
 Our research shows that different EPN species respond differently to the odor blends emitted by live hosts as well as individual host-derived odorants.
 We showed that EPNs rely on the general host cue carbon dioxide (CO2) as well as host-specific odorants for host location, but the relative importance of CO2 versus host-specific odorants varies for different parasite-host combinations and for different host-seeking behaviors.
 We also identified host-emitted odorants by GC-MS and found that many of them stimulate host seeking.
-These results demonstrated that EPN IJs have specialized olfactory systems that contribute to host selection (Dillman et al., Proc.
-Natl.
-Acad.
-Sci.
-2012).
+These results demonstrated that EPN IJs have specialized olfactory systems that contribute to host selection (Dillman et al. 2012, PNAS).
 We are continuing to explore how nematodes make behavioral decisions and would like to understand the kinds of odorants used to inform these decisions.
-Recently we were part of a study that showed that parasitic nematodes modulate their olfactory preferences and host-seeking strategies in response to changing environmental cues such as temperature (Lee et al., BMC Biology 2016).
+We have identified several odors produced by waxworms infected by EPNs (Baiocchi et al. 2017, Scientific Reports).
+We are currently exploring the role of prenol, one of the odors we identified, in informing EPN infective juvenile behavior.